Thermal insulation is vital for reducing heating/cooling costs, increasing living quality and avoiding building damage.

 Generally speaking, a building in which H & B thermal insulation products have been used are not only satisfied all the statutory thermal insulation and acoustic comfort but at the same time improves the fireproof requirements significantly.
 Without additional costs compared to any of the other solutions in the market!

 Thermal bridges are junctions where insulation is not continuous and causes heat loss.

-In a building that is not properly insulated, thermal bridges represent low comparative losses (usually below 20%) as total losses via the walls and roof are very high (about >1W/m2K).
+A building that is not correctly insulated, thermal bridges represent low comparative losses (usually below 20%) as total losses via the walls and roof are very high (about >1W/m2K).

-However, when the walls and roof are very well insulated, the percentage of loss due to thermal bridges becomes high (more than 30%) but general losses are very low (less than 0.3 W/m2K).
+However, when the walls and roof are very well insulated, the percentage of loss due to thermal bridges becomes high (more than 30%) but general losses are deficient (less than 0.3 W/m2K).

-That is why in low energy consuming buildings, it is important to have very high thermal resistances for walls and roofs to have low heat/cold losses via the junctions.
+That is why in low energy consuming buildings, it is vital to have very high thermal resistances for walls and roofs to have small heat/cold losses via the junctions.